Condoms and Comedy to the Rescue in Thailand

 Bush's Emergency Plan for AIDS Relief, as many as 20% of drug users are infected

 and serving as a sexual gateway to the rest of the population.
-"We have a real
+"We have a

-organization released its 2004 Report on the Global AIDS Epidemic.
+when her organization released its 2004 Report on the Global AIDS Epidemic.

 More challenges ahead